 The Programming Environment.
 An important part of this assignment is learning the interface between a typical programming environment and the database system.
-For programming your application, you should use standard C (with embedded or dynamic SQL) or Java (with JDBC).
-If you wish to use a different programming language or environment, you should check with me well in advance of the due date.
+For programming your application, you should use standard Java SE with JDBC.
+If you wish to use a different programming language or environment, you should make arrangements with me no later than the class immediately following the one in which this assignment is given.
+In general, exceptions will only be granted if there are compelling reasons, significantly beyond preference for a language.
 Figuring out the details of the database system interface and the necessary libraries usually takes people a lot longer than they expect, so please start working on at least this part early.

 The Application Program.
 As described further in the packaging instructions below, your submission should produce an executable file called roomboss, that uses PostgreSQL to implement the application described below.
 You must implement your application program as a Unix command-line program that reads from standard input and writes to standard output.
 Your program will be tested and graded on Gandalf.
 If you use some other machine for development, please check very carefully that your code runs on Gandalf.
 Code that does not properly compile and run on gandalf will get little or no credit even if the problems are due to some peculiarity of Gandalf.
 This application must implement the user functions described below.
-When the work (both internal processing and output to user) for each function is done, your application should write (to standard output) five dashes (-----) followed by a single newline character.
+When the work (both internal processing and output to user) for each function is done, your application should write (to standard output) five dashes (----) followed by a single newline character.
 We will refer to this string of five dashes followed by a newline as the function termination string.
-The following description also refers to a separator string, which consists of the three-character sequence space-colon-space ( ${\square}$ : ${\square}$ , using ${\square}$ to represent a space).
+The following description also refers to a separator string, which consists of the three-character sequence space-colon-space (1:11, using $\Box$ to represent a space).
 We will assume that the separator string is not a substring of any valid string input to this application.
 Except the output described in this homework, your program should not produce any extra output, such as prompts or diagnostic messages.